Current Families - Relocation, Re-Enrollment, and Residency Verification

 The transportation of students to out-of-district schools shall be the responsibility of the student's family.
 You may make this request as part of the Change of Address Form, which you are required to use to notify the District of your move.

-You must complete the online registration application and schedule an appointment with the Office of Student Affairs.
+You must complete the online registration application and schedule an appointment with the Office of Registration and Enrollment.
 At your appointment you will re-verify your Brookline Residency and provide the most recent school and health records for your child.

 You will have to present the full complement of documentation for registration (including parent identification, student birth record, residency, school records and health records).